DispatchMe/swiffer/README.md

 Please create an issue if you believe you have found a bug or are having trouble.
 If you're able, please create a failing test for the bug you find so we can easily address it.

 ## Contributions
 Contributions are welcome.
-Please follow the guideines in `.jshintrc` and use `JSBeautify` before pushing.
-Also, make sure your code is tested with `jasmine-node`.
+Please follow the guideines in `.jshintrc` and use [JSBeautify](https://github.com/beautify-web/js-beautify) before pushing.
+Also, make sure your code is tested with [jasmine-node](https://github.com/mhevery/jasmine-node)

 # Deciders
 Deciders are configured via Pipelines and Tasks.